adamw/website/content/blog/2013-04-16-per-commit-e-mail-github-notifications.md

 dsq_thread_id:
   - 1215243679
 categories:
-  - Code review
+  - code review
-  - CodeBrag
-  - GitHub
-  - SoftwareMill
-  - Uncategorized
+  - softwaremill

 ---
 One thing that I miss in GitHub is the ability to get e-mail notifications on each push/commit.
 There is an option to set an e-mail notification address in the repository settings, but you can only specify a single, global address, and only the administrator can do it.